alessandrofama/fmod-gms2/README.md

 ## Installation

+1. Import the fmodgms2.ymps file as a local package to your Game Maker Studio project (Tools->Import Local Package.
+In the following import window, click on the Extension on the left and then on the Add button in the middle of the popup.
+Import the package.

+2. A new folder named `fmodgms2` will automatically be created inside your `extensions` directory.

+3. Copy the required fmodgms2.dll or libfmodgms2.dylib file to that folder.

-Extract the .zip file from the releases on GitHub to the ``extension`` directory of your Game Maker Studio 2.3 project.
-Download the FMOD Studio API (2.01.03 / x86) and also add release versions of fmodstudio.dll/libfmodstudio.dylib and fmod.dll/libfmod.dll to the fmodgms2 extensions folder.
+4. Download the FMOD Studio API (2.01.03 / x86) and add the release versions of fmodstudio.dll/libfmodstudio.dylib and fmod.dll/libfmod.dll to the fmodgms2 extensions folder.

 ## Building
 This project uses SCons.
 Navigate to the folder containing the SConstruct file and run: